5 Meanings

 You'll go a waltzing Matilda with me

-No I don't want your sympathy, fugitives say
+No I don't want your sympathy

-That the streets aren't for dreaming now
+that the streets aren't for dreaming now

 Manslaughter dragnet

-And the ghost that sells memories
+and the ghost that sells memories

 Want a piece of the action anyhow